Advertisement

 Your Sex Life

-Both men and women may struggle with sexual dysfunction as a result of diabetes.
-Men who have diabetes are two to three times more likely to have erectile dysfunction than men who do not.
-Women may experience vaginal dryness, pain during intercourse or loss of libido (low sex drive).
-If you're having problems with your sex life due to diabetes, talk to your doctor about treatment options.
+Daibetes thatis not well-controled can lead to sexual dysfunction.
+Men and people assigned male at birth who have diabetes are two to three times more likely to have erectile dysfunction (difficulty achieving erection) than those who do not.
+Women and people assigned female at birth may experience vaginal dryness, pain during intercourse, or loss of libido (low sex drive).
+If you're having problems with your sex life due to diabetes, talk to your HCP about treatment options.

 8 / 11